 Undergraduate or Masters degree in Business, Strategy, Data Science, or a related discipline.

-Experience using Python, Tableau, and/or related languages and tools.
+Experience using R, Exploratory, and/or related languages and tools.

-Additional expertise or interest in Strategic Design and Sustainability.
+Additional expertise or interest in Strategic Design, Sustainability, and Engagement.

 What we provide

 Shaping a positive employee experience is part of our culture, and we work to ensure our environment is welcoming and inclusive for everyone.

 We purposefully look for people from across different cultural backgrounds, identities, languages, and skills – creating interdisciplinary teams that are able to approach business problems from multiple perspectives.

 As part of this we provide all employees with: